Key takeaways:

 – Inline-styled HTML (650px max width)

-If anything should affect the deadline, please notify us 24 hours in advance.
+If anything affects this deadline, please flag it 24 hours in advance.

 Thanks,